hashgraph/hedera-services/platform-sdk/docs/proposals/TSS-Library/TSS-Library.md

 ### Non-Goals

-- Implement support for elliptic curve arithmetics in Java.
+- Implement support for elliptic curve arithmetic in Java.
 - Support any system/architecture other than Windows amd64, Linux amd64 and arm64, and MacOS amd64 and arm64.
 - Creation of the building artifacts and plugins for rust code.
 - This proposal covers the implementation of a tool similar to ssh-keygen to generate those keys.
 Still, the generation, persistence, distribution, and loading of those keys are outside the scope of this proposal.